 - Scotland – NHS and adult Social Care;

 - Northern Ireland – Health and Social Care.

 “Chief Investigator” means the individual identified in Section 5 or their approved successor.

-"Collaborator" means a person or organisation who works with the Contractor on the Research being done under this Contract subject to Condition 15.6.
+"Collaborator" means a person or organisation who works with the Contractor on the Research being done under this Contract subject to Clause 15.6.

 "Commencement Date" means «Grant Start Date» notwithstanding the last day of signature of this Contract.

-“Commercial Use” means any use that supports the generation of revenue including but not limited to:
+“Commercial Use” means any use activity and/or agreement that, supports the generation of revenue including but not limited to: